 If you are transferring from the LGPS to a defined contribution pension scheme you must take appropriate independent financial advice before transferring.
 This is a legal requirement if the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is more than £30,000.
 If the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is £30,000 or less you are not legally required to take advice.
-However, transferring your pension rights is not always an easy decision to make and seeking the help of an independent financial adviser before you make a decision to transfer your deferred benefits (to a personal pension plan, stakeholder pension scheme, buy-out insurance policy or an employer’s money purchase scheme) could help you in making an appropriate decision given your decision could significantly affect your future pension benefits.
+However, transferring your pension rights is not always an easy decision to make and seeking the help of an independent financial adviser before you make a decision to transfer your deferred benefits (to a personal pension plan, stakeholder pension scheme or an employer’s money purchase scheme) could help you in making an appropriate decision given that your decision could significantly affect your income in retirement.

-If the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is more than £30,000, your Pension Fund administrator/the Fund will check that you have received appropriate independent financial advice before your transfer to a scheme offering flexible benefits can proceed and relevant documentation to evidence this will be required.
-Your Pension Fund administrator/the Fund will provide you with more details if you request a transfer quotation.
+If the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is more than £30,000, your administering authority / pension administrator will check that you have received appropriate independent financial advice before your transfer to a scheme offering flexible benefits can proceed and relevant documentation to evidence this will be required.
+Your administering authority / pension administrator will provide you with more details if you request a transfer quotation.

 If a full transfer payment is made, you will not be entitled to any further benefits from the LGPS for yourself, your spouse, civil partner or eligible children.